nhowlandatl/busmapper/README.md

-# The bulk of the project is in /src/index.tsx.
+# The bulk of the project is in /src/index.tsx on the dev branch.

 # Google Maps JavaScript API Sample Application